-During the 2021-2022 school year, Communications Team & ITS team will migrate board and school websites to a new platform to meet AODA requirements.
+During the 2021-2022 school year, Communications Team & ITS team migrated board and school websites to a new platform to meet AODA requirements.
 The AODA scanning tool will be used on new sites to ensure compliance with materials included on board and school websites.
-The project is scheduled to be completed by end of February 2022.